-Land Clearing and Landscape Requirements

-The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for Protected (>= 10 inches in diameter) and Specimen (>= 24 inches in diameter) tree preservation.
-Land clearing is not permitted without prior authorization by NRM.
+Protected and Specimen Trees likely exist on the parcel.
+Brevard County Landscaping, Land Clearing and Tree Protection ordinance Section 62-4337, entitled Permit Application Requirements and Review Process, states that a permit shall be required prior to any land clearing activities unless exempt.
+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
+The confirmation of unpermitted land clearing activities may result in code enforcement action.
 Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.